The Wrong Way

 Everything up front or in stages pending your approval of a milestone for example

-- For mobile apps, do they develop native apps or “phone-gap” style apps.
+- For mobile apps, do they develop native apps, native-generated or html5 apps.

 There will likely be more questions specific to your industry or project so think carefully about what would be red-flags or requirements for your particular situation.